OpenAstronomy/action-skip-ci/README.md

 * `[skip actions]`
 * `[actions skip]`

-If it does, the job running this action will fail, thus preventing downstream jobs from running.
+If it does, the workflow running this action will be cancelled, thus preventing downstream jobs or steps from running.
 Otherwise, jobs will run as usual.
 Non-pull request event will not be affected.

-Here is a simple example to use this action in your workflow.
-All the downstream jobs should depend on this action via ``needs``:
+Here is a simple example to use this action in your workflow:

 ```
 name: CI